Chlordiazepoxide and Clidinium CapsulesPronunciation

 Final classification of the less-than-effective indications requires further investigation.

-Chlordiazepoxide Hydrochloride/Clidinium Bromide is contraindicated in the presence of glaucoma (since the anticholinergic component may produce some degree of mydriasis) and in patients with prostatic hypertrophy and benign bladder neck obstruction.
-It contraindicated in patients with known hypersensitivity to chlordiazepoxide hydrochloride and/or clidinium bromide.
+Chlordiazepoxide Hydrochloride and Clidinium Bromide Capsules are contraindicated in the presence of glaucoma (since the anticholinergic component may produce some degree of mydriasis) and in patients with prostatic hypertrophy and benign bladder neck obstruction.
+It is contraindicated in patients with known hypersensitivity to Chlordiazepoxide Hydrochloride and/or Clidinium Bromide.

-As in the case of other preparations containing CNS-acting drugs, patients receiving chlordiazepoxide hydrochloride and clidinium bromide should be cautioned about possible combined effects with alcohol and other CNS depressants.
+As in the case of other preparations containing CNS-acting drugs, patients receiving Chlordiazepoxide Hydrochloride and Clidinium Bromide Capsules should be cautioned about possible combined effects with alcohol and other CNS depressants.
 For the same reason, they should be cautioned against hazardous occupations requiring complete mental alertness such as operating machinery or driving a motor vehicle.

 As with all anticholinergic drugs, an inhibiting effect on lactation may occur (see Animal Pharmacology).

-While the signs and symptoms of Chlordiazepoxide Hydrochloride/Clidinium Bromide overdosage may be produced by either of its components, usually such symptoms will be overshadowed by the anticholinergic actions of clidinium bromide.
-The symptoms of overdosage of clidinium bromide are excessive dryness of mouth, blurring of vision, urinary hesitancy and constipation.
+While the signs and symptoms of Chlordiazepoxide Hydrochloride and Clidinium Bromide overdosage may be produced by either of its components, usually such symptoms will be overshadowed by the anticholinergic actions of Clidinium Bromide.
+The symptoms of overdosage of Clidinium Bromide are excessive dryness of mouth, blurring of vision, urinary hesitancy and constipation.